chrisworld/kubb_sound/README.md

 ### Game Design
 We first laid out the detailed game design with regard to the original game, so that it was playable only with audio sources.
 At each situation and game state the players need to know where the towers are placed and if they are standing or lying, in case one of the towers was hit by the throw of the rod.
 At this point we decided to implement following Audio cues:
 - Each tower should get its own distinctive sound characteristic
-- When a tower is hit an audio cue should be played
+- When a tower is hit a audio cue should be played
 - Towers that are lying flat on the ground need to be distinguished by towers that are standing upright

 ### Sound Design